cchaglund/visreg-test/README.md

 The test configuration file (`snaps.js/ts`) is where you define how your tests should be run, which endpoints to test, which viewports to test them in, and any other customisations you want to make.

-Let's create a minimal example, followed by a more realistic and fleshed-out one.
+Let's create a minimal example first, followed by a more realistic and fleshed-out one after that.

 ### Minimal example